"You'll be glad you did!"

 The skill comes in balancing the use of black-hat methods with white-hat methods, and having full control over them so that they can be removed or adjusted when Google stops responding to them.
 Get this wrong, and a site could land in big trouble and may never fully recover.

-Here is a list of common SEO methods, and their classification:
+Here is a list of common SEO linking methods:

 Private Blog Network (PBNs)

 It’s common knowledge the backlinks are a fundamental aspect of SEO.
 Without links, most sites will never rank.
 Getting backlinks is really tough sometimes and it can cost a lot of money.
 Each week there are thousands of domains that expire.
 Some of these domains have already had years of use and already have backlinks coming to them.
 Introducing the PBN!
 SEOs will buy these expired domains and then setup mock websites on them.
 Then the website will be used to link back to a client’s site.
-These links are purely manipulative, the websites completely faked, but can be more effective and cheaper to setup than purchasing links elsewhere.
 Some SEOs have thousands of websites in their network.
-This is a black-hat technique.
 Some rankings are supported purely with links from PBNs.

 The SEO world is currently in the era of the guest post.
 Due to the demise of PBNs and the seeming ineffectiveness of other SEO methods, Guest Posts are really taking off and are branded as white-hat SEO.
 Guest Posts are articles that are written for legitimate websites owned by others.
 The articles contain a link that points to the SEO client’s website.
 These links are usually powerful and relevant.
 Google’s algorithm seems to respond well to these high quality guest post links.
 The problem with Guest Posts is that many agencies are submitting articles to the same list of sites, and this is causing them to become a little bit spammy.
 Since these guest posts are paid for, clearly manipulation is involved.
 So technically, Guest Posts are a black-hat method.
 Having said that, they are the whitest black-hat method available.
 Google will find guest posts very hard to disqualify from their algorithm.